-We have currently reviewed nine Shark vacuums.
-Shark is a manufacturer of homeware goods such as irons and mops in addition to vacuums.
-Unlike other brands such as Samsung or BISSELL that focus on a limited type of vacuum design, Shark offers a little bit of everything, including robot vacuums, secondary handheld configurations, and corded or cordless design.
-They also produce several lines at different price points, so there's something available for all budgets and situations.
+We've currently tested over 25 Shark vacuums.
+Shark manufactures homeware goods like irons and mops in addition to vacuums.
+Unlike other brands like Samsung or BISSELL, which focus on a limited range of vacuum designs, Shark offers a little bit of everything, including robot vacuums, secondary handheld configurations, and corded and cordless designs.
+Their vacuums come at various prices, so you can find something that fits your budget.

-Shark produces a variety of different vacuum types at different price points.
-They're smartly designed to be reconfigured into a handheld design should you need a closer clean, and there are cordless options available.
+Shark produces a variety of different vacuum types at various price points.
+They're smartly designed to reconfigure into a handheld design if you need a closer clean, and cordless options are available.
 When comparing their stick vacuums to Dyson's offerings, Shark vacuums feel better built and sturdier.
-However, they also tend to have a similar but albeit slightly worse performance on carpet.
-For upright vacuums, they usually perform better on all surface types than BISSELL vacuums.
-It also should be noted that Shark doesn't currently make canister vacuums.
+However, they also tend to have a similar but slightly worse performance on carpet.
+Their upright vacuums usually perform better on all surface types than BISSELL vacuums.

-Shark is a good household manufacturer that produces items such as mops and irons alongside a variety of vacuums at different price points and styles.
-No matter what type of vacuum you're looking for, Shark vacuums can usually be used as handheld vacuums as well, which is nice if you need to clean harder-to-reach places.
-Should you want something easily portable, Shark also sells some cordless vacuums.
+Shark is a good household manufacturer that produces items like mops and irons alongside vacuums at different price points and styles.
+You can also use many Shark vacuums as handhelds, which is nice if you need to clean hard-to-reach places.
+If you want an easily portable model, Shark sells some cordless vacuums.
 However, they tend to have a few maintenance needs, and some models can be a little more tricky to clean.